-This iconic castle is located in one of my favorite scenic towns, Inveraray in Argyll.
-The Inveraray Castle exterior is amazing and I love the greenish colour that blends well with the garden.
-We visited during Covid19 time, so we did not go inside the castle due to restrictions.
-The Entry fee is £12.50 for an adult if you buy ticket on the spot, but you can save a pound if you book online.
+This iconic castle is located in one of my favorite Scottish highland towns, Inveraray in Argyll.
+The Inveraray Castle exterior is amazing and I love the greenish color that blends well with the garden.
+We visited during Covid19 the time, so we did not go inside the castle due to restrictions.
+The Entry fee is £12.50 for an adult if you buy the ticket on the spot, but you can save a pound if you book online.

 Edinburgh Castle is one of the most visited castles in Scotland and is famous for its strength as it survived many attacks.
 It has a remarkable place in Scotland’s history which you can find out in this amazing Netflix documentary which I found very interesting.
 Find details about visiting the castle here.
 While I was visiting I did not go inside the castle, I only admired it from the outside.

-Yet another famous castle in the west coast of Scotland, Eilean Donan Castle, it is an half an hour drive from Kyle of Lochalsh, in a village called Dornie.
-There is an amazing view point here.
-I was lucky to see the castle both during the day time and night time.
+Yet another famous castle on the west coast of Scotland, Eilean Donan Castle, is a half an hour drive from Kyle of Lochalsh, in a village called Dornie.
+There is an amazing viewpoint here.
+I was lucky to see the castle both during the daytime and nighttime.
 The Scottish flag flies high here and I loved the ambiance during my visit.
 I did not go inside, but you can plan your visit and find information here.

 Balloch Castle in Loch Lomond is in a free country park and has an amazing walk here.
 There is a walled garden in the castle which is stunning.

-Strome Castle is a ruined little castle overlooking the Loch Carron and I came across this castle as it popped upon my map while I was navigating to the accommodation in this area during my road trip but was a pleasant surprise.
+Strome Castle is a ruined little castle overlooking Loch Carron and I came across this castle as it popped up on my map while I was navigating to the accommodation in this area during my road trip but was a pleasant surprise.

-Urquhart Castle is a famous castle along the banks of Loch Ness.
+Urquhart Castle is one of the famous Scottish Castles along the banks of Loch Ness.
 You can see it from the opposite side when you drive southwards from Inverness towards Fort Augustus, another scenic town in Scotland.
-Unfortunately we could not see the castle up close as it was closed due to the Covid19 restrictions, during our visit.
+Unfortunately, we could not see the castle up close as it was closed due to the Covid-19 restrictions, during our visit.

 In the north of Isle of Skye, Duntulm has this ruined castle.
-The coast here is very pretty, but due to Covid19 restrictions we could not enter the castle.
-This region has some amazing wildlife and we were fortunate to see Golden Eagle flying over the castle during the trip.
+The coast here is very pretty, but due to Covid-19 restrictions, we could not enter the castle.
+This region has some of the amazing wild animals in Scotland and we were fortunate to see Golden Eagle flying over the castle during the trip.

 If you want to plan a getaway to Scotland including these castles to visit in Scotland, here is the itinerary I followed pinned on a downloadable map.
 Don’t forget to pin for future references.
 Find pinnable images below.